Recycling aluminum cans for money isn’t the only way to get a little back from things you can’t use.

-Unfortunately, because different types of glass are made with different material (which is why different types of glass melt at different temperatures) not all glass can be recycled.
+Unfortunately, because different types of glass are made with different materials (which is why different types of glass melt at different temperatures), not all glass can be recycled.

 You will want to mainly target food and beverage glasses.
 Things like Soda, beer, wine and liquor bottles

 KashKick: Get paid directly into your PayPal for watching videos, surfing, shopping and more.
 Join KashKick Now!

 InboxDollars: Paid over $57 Million to members to watch videos, take surveys, shop and more.
 Get $5 instantly!

 Branded Surveys: Get $1 instantly just for joining for free.
 Plus get paid within 48 hours by PayPal!
 Join Branded Surveys

 First Opinion: Get paid up to $10 per survey and $300 per virtual focus groups!
 Join Now!